static-frame/static-frame/doc/source/articles/uhoc.rst

 >>> bus.status['loaded'].sum()
 1

-With this configuration, a process could iterate through all 7,163 ``Frame``s, doing work on each ``Frame``, but only incurring the memory overhead of a single ``Frame``.
+With this configuration, a process could iterate through all 7,163 ``Frames``, doing work on each ``Frame``, but only incurring the memory overhead of a single ``Frame``.
 While the same routine could be performed with a group-by on a single ``Frame``, this approach explicitly favors minimizing memory usage over compute time.
 The example below demonstrates such an approach, finding the maximum span between close quotes per stock across all stocks.

 >>> max_span = 0
 >>> for label in bus.index: